A Beginner’s Guide to Amman, Jordan

-With such diverse range of activities it is no surprise that Jordan has a strong and vibrant tourism industry.
+With such a diverse range of activities, it is no surprise that Jordan has a strong and vibrant tourism industry.
 In 2015, travel and tourism contributed to 20.7% of the Gross Domestic Product (GDP) and 18.1% of total employment.
 These figures were expected to rise in 2016 by 2.3% and 1.9% respectively.

 Where to Stay in Amman

-The Caravan is truly a family run establishment.
+The Caravan is truly a family-run establishment.
 The owner’s smaller children can be found playing in the common areas during the day and his son provides airport transfer for 25 JD.

 What to Eat and Drink in Amman

 An Amman classic located at the far end of Rainbow Street, La Calle is the perfect place for a happy hour beer on one of the three floors or on the rooftop deck.
 An Amstel, which is produced in Jordan and considered a “local” beer usually runs about 4 JD during happy (normally 7 JD).
 There’s nothing like a good Amstel at happy hour prices in Amman to bring us back to our Peace Corps days but we were beyond delighted to learn about Carakale, Jordan’s first micro-brewery and were determined to taste as many of their beers as possible even if they weren’t on happy hour.
 We had our first taste of their Blonde Ale at La Calle and were not disappointed.

 Rooftop views of amman from Cantaloupe